 2. Curiosity & Humour

-Although the Queen was expected to always remain poised, she is well known for her dry wit and sense of humour.
+Although people expected the Queen to always remain poised, she became well known for her dry wit and sense of humour.
 She often put anxious strangers at ease and remained curious about the lives and occupations of people she met.
 She often showed keen interest when meeting people from all walks of life, from celebrities to coal miners.
 Regardless of her status, Queen Elizabeth believed in the motto “respect and be respected” and saw herself as an equal to her people.

 3. Feminine Leadership